Interpretable Neural Network Decoupling: Experiments

 \subsection{Network Acceleration}

-We decouple three different network architectures (\emph{i.e.} ResNet-56 \cite{he2016deep}, VGGNet \cite{simonyan2014very} and GoogleNet \cite{szegedy2015going}) on CIFAR-10 and CIFAR-100.
-The VGGNet in our experiments is the same to the network in \cite{liu2017learning}.
-As shown in Table~\ref{tab:cifar10}, our method achieves the best trade-off between accuracy and speedup/compression rate, compared to the static pruning \cite{he2017channel,li2016pruning, liu2017learning, luo2017thinet} and the dynamic pruning \cite{wang2018skipnet}.
-In Table~\ref{tab:cifar100}, we compare our method with \cite{li2016pruning, molchanov2016pruning} on three different networks.
-Our method can achieve the highest speedup rate with the smallest drop in accuracy.
-For example, we achieve 2.03$\times$ speed up with only 0.71\% Top-1 accuracy drop in accuracy on GoogleNet.
-For ImageNet 2012, as shown in Table~\ref{tab:imagenet}, the results show that our method achieves a high speedup rate on CPU, while the model accuracy decreases with network decoupling.
-We conjecture this is due to the large amount of classes in ImageNet 2012, such that the limited number of features on ResNet-18 and VGG-16 cannot successfully represent the distribution of each class.
-Therefore, the network performance will be destroyed if we excessively decouple the network architecture.
+In this subsection, we evaluate how our method can facilitate network acceleration.
+We decouple three different network architectures (\emph{i.e.,} ResNet-56, VGGNet and GoogleNet) on CIFAR-10 and CIFAR-100, and set $R=0$ to allow the networks to be learned automatically.
+The VGGNet in our experiments is the same as the network in \cite{liu2017learning}.
+As shown in Table~\ref{tab:cifar10}, our method achieves the best trade-off between accuracy and speedup/compression rate, compared with static pruning \cite{he2017channel,li2016pruning,liu2017learning} and dynamic pruning \cite{wang2018skipnet}.
+For instance, we achieve a $2\times$ FLOPs reduction with only a $0.09\%$ drop in top-1 accuracy for ResNet-56 on CIFAR-10.
+For ImageNet 2012, the results of accelerating ResNet-18 are summarized in Table~\ref{tab:imagenet}.
+When setting $R$ to $0.6$, our method also achieves the best performance with a $1.64\times$ real CPU running speedup and $2.03\times$ reduction in FLOPs compared with the static pruning \cite{he2018soft,zhuang2018discrimination} and dynamic pruning \cite{dong2017more,gao2018dynamic}, while only decreasing by $1.30$\% in top-5 accuracy.
+For VGG-16 on ImageNet 2012, to achieve the best trade-off between accuracy and speed, we follow the \cite{luo2017thinet} to set $R=0.5$ in the first ten layers and $R=0.8$ in the last three layers.
+As shown in Table~\ref{tab:imagenet_vgg}, we obtain 90.32\% Top-5 accuracy with a $2.44\times$ real CPU running speedup and $3.23\times$ reduction in FLOPs, which is better than static pruning \cite{figurnov2016perforatedcnns,luo2017thinet,lin2018accelerating} and dynamic pruning \cite{lin2017runtime,gao2018dynamic}.